RhizomeDB/spec/pomo_db/pomo_flow.md

 This document describes an alternative runtime, built on dataflow, which represents programs as circuits whose vertices and edges correspond to computations over streams of data.
 These circuits can be incrementalized to instead operate over deltas, with the results being combined back into a materialized view.

 The design is based on ideas from Differential Dataflow, and is heavily inspired by the Database Stream Processor Framework (DBSP).
-Links to both can be found in the [research appendices](../RESEARCH.md).
+Links to both can be found in the [research repo][Pomo Research].

 # 2. Concepts